node-official/EscapeSnowie/ReadMe.txt

 Thank you for being my friends and happy new year!

-Copyright Node, 2025.
+Copyright (c) 2025, Node.
 All rights reserved.